duboff/sudoku/README.md

 Week 4 Project @ Makers Academy

 Solves any kind of Sudoku.
+The code includes a recursive algorithm to solve hard puzzles.
+The algorithm was later used for the [web version](https://github.com/duboff/Sudoku-web-version) which uses Sinatra.

+The goal of this project was to write an app in a TDD way with proper OOP design.

-How to use:
+##How to use:

 Open grid.rb (or type require 'path/grid.rb' in irb)

 To create new sudoku